keyd-cpp/keyd/README.md

 capslock = overload(control, esc)
 # When capslock is pressed with other modifiers, disable esc.
 **capslock = layer(control)

+# Turns insert into Shift-Insert (paste from primary selection)
+insert = S-insert

 # Remaps the escape key (without modifiers) to capslock
 esc = capslock